 At general meetings, Unitholders are encouraged to communicate their views and discuss with the Board and Management matters affecting Ascott Reit.
 Representatives of the Trustee, Directors (including the chairpersons of the Board and the AC), the Manager’s senior management and the external auditors of Ascott Reit, would usually be present at general meetings to address any queries from Unitholders.

-Minutes of the general meetings recording the substantive and relevant comments made and questions raised by Unitholders, are prepared and are available to Unitholders for their inspection upon request.
+Minutes of the general meetings recording the substantial and relevant comments made and questions raised by Unitholders are prepared and are available to Unitholders for their inspection upon request.
 Minutes of the annual general meetings are also available on Ascott Reit’s website.

 Unitholders also have the opportunity to communicate their views and discuss with the Board and Management matters affecting Ascott Reit after the general meetings.